winstonhenke/Salesforce/README.md

 - How to best customize an app?
   - Ex.
 Say I have an app that uses a LWC that makes a callout and I want to configure the number of retries

+Notes

+- When searching in the Object Manager you need to search by the label and **NOT** the API name
+  - Example, `Opportunity Product` will yield results but `OpportunityLineItem` will not

 ---

 ## TOC